-PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by March 1, 2014.
+PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by March 1, 2017.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
 Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
+After March 1, 2017 applicants may need to request expedited services or apply in person at

-After March 1, 2014 applicants may need to request expedited services or apply in person at the Chicago Passport Agency.
+March 1, 2017 applicants may need to request expedited services or apply in person at the Chicago Passport Agency.
 If applicants are not within the Chicago area, they must apply at the nearest passport agency.)
-Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/passport/passport_1738.html.
+Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/passport/passport\1738.html.
 Foreign passport holders may need special visas for travel and are responsible for obtaining all necessary visas.